Introduction

 Your body and mind respond.

-Sometimes the scent helps you feel calm.
+Occasionally the scent helps you feel calm.

-This helps you feel awake.
+The aroma can help you feel awake.

-Sometimes it helps you feel grounded.
+Occasionally it can help you feel grounded.

 They want less tension.

-These want a calmer mood.
+These can create a calmer mood.

 They want better sleep.